What is Supervised Machine Learning?

 3. K Nearest Neighbor (KNN)

 In KNN, it categorizes the objects based on the nearest neighbor in the dataset.
 It assumes an object nearest to it will be similar to the object and uses different methods to find the nearest neighbor such as Euclidean, cosine, Hamming distance, city block, etc. It can be best used when we want to have a benchmark learning rules algorithm, when there is no memory usage constraint, and when the prediction speed of the trained model is a low concern.
-It uses the entire dataset as a training set instead of splitting into training and test data sets.
+It uses the entire dataset as a training set instead of splitting it into training and test data sets.
 When an output is required for a new dataset, the algorithm goes through the entire data set and finds k- nearest neighbor where k is given by the user.

 4. Naïve Bayes

 In the Naïve Bayes regression technique, it calculates the probability of an event where a particular event has already occurred.
 Here event is a variable and already occurred event is a hypothesis and Bayes theorem is p(h/d) = p(d/h) * p(h)/p(d).
 It classifies new input data based on the high probability of its particular class.
-It is best used when we have a small dataset with more parameters, need a classifier that is easy to interpret, when we know that scenarios will occur which are not in training dataset such as medical or financial applications, etc.
+It is best used when we have a small dataset with more parameters, need a classifier that is easy to interpret, when we know that scenarios will occur which are not in the training dataset such as medical or financial applications, etc.

 5. Non-Linear regression